 While there are famous, historic arches in various parts of Europe – such as the Arc de Triomphe in Paris or London’s Marble Arch – the Triumphal Arch Innsbruck was constructed in a Roman style.
 Like Marble Arch, there are three arches you can pass through here, rather than just one as at the Arc de Triomphe.

 In fact, the Innsbruck arch predates the 19th century ones in London and Paris.
 It was built in 1765 for Empress Maria Theresa and was constructed to commemorate both her son’s wedding and the life of her husband.
 Each side of the arch represents either the sadness caused by the death of Francis I Stephen of Lorraine or the joy at the uniting of the Duke of Tuscany and his Spanish bride Maria Ludovica.

 The marble friezes decorating the arch are the work of Balthasar Ferdinand Moll, a famous Viennese sculptor of the Baroque era.

-Innsbruck’s Triumphal Arch and its friezes are one of the top tourist attractions in the city.
+The Triumphal Arch and its friezes are one of the top tourist attractions in Innsbruck.